tristanpendergrass/idle-game/README.md

 - [ ] Refactor success probability so mods can make it go over 100% but only displays capped at 100%
 - [ ] Find a way to unit test performance of tick
 - [ ] When tab is viewed again the focus is on the Adventuring/Skilling button instead of the Time passes modal's button
+- [ ] Refactor ShopItems.
+Why are there getters and setters on Stats there?
+Also the descriptions are hardcoded instead of derived from their effects

 ### Fundamentals
 - [ ] Group toasts together by event.
 E.g. + coin and + resource from Chore should show in same toast.
 And cost + resource after buying resource.